brnco/AVAIL_Intro-To-CLI_Workshop/README.md

 With WSL installed, we will then use the Ubuntu Linux package manager, named apt, to install software.

 Once you have installed WSL, proceed to the [tools install section](https://github.com/brnco/AVAIL_Intro-To-CLI_Workshop#install-tools)

+#### Check if WSL is already installed

+Use Windows Search (hit the Windows key on your keyboard), type `wsl` and hit enter.
+You should see a box pop up, this is cmd.exe starting WSL (sorry for the alphabet soup).

+In a few seconds, you should see a prompt that looks like this `brnco@CHM3083:/mnt/c/WINDOWS/system32$` but with your login info.
+If you see that, great, you have WSL up and running!
+Otherwise, see below for official Microsoft documentation.

 #### Install Windows Subsystem for Linux (WSL)